ruslanmv/ruslanmv.github.io/_posts/2025-01-01-Building-a-Multimodal-Model-for-Image-Captioning-with-Transformers.md

 - **Data Augmentation**: Increase robustness with augmented training data.
 - **Larger Datasets**: Scale up training with datasets like COCO Captions.

+If you liked this blog, you can give me a star and download the notebook in this repository [here](https://github.com/ruslanmv/Multimodal-Image-Captioning).

-With this framework, you are equipped to further innovate in the field of multimodal learning.
+**Congratulations!**With this framework, you are equipped to further innovate in the field of multimodal learning.
 Explore, experiment, and push the boundaries of what's possible!